 - Our full time Sports Leader inspires pupils to be healthy, active and aspirational for themselves and their physical ability; pupils compete in sports and visit sporting venues across the UK Breakfast Club

-- In Summer 2021, free fruit for all pupil premium children each day in school
+- Free fruit for all pupil premium children each day in school

 - Sheffield Healthy Holidays and Food programme offered during school holidays alongside our own Reading Thursdays opportunities throughout the school holidays.